HackBulgaria/ApplicationFall2016/3-Strings-and-Numbers/README.md

 ## Input details

+* You read one line from the standard input - the encoded string.
 * You are guaranteed that there won't be two digits encoded with the same number of repeating characters.
 * There will always be encoding for all digits between `0` and `9`.
 * Not all digits from `0` to `9` can be encoded.
 We can have shorter strings that encode small number of digits.